 You can pay more for further customization options and the ability to add custom CSS.
 However, these elements are already in place on our main website.
 Styling a 3rd party knowledge base to match our main website felt like reinventing the wheel.
 And frankly, a waste of time.

 I had expected that a dedicated help center platform has more features than a WordPress knowledge base plugin.
 However, all the ones we tested were lacking in basic functionality.
 The options for searching the documentation were very basic, making it hard for customers to find the needed articles.

 - There was no option to sort articles by name, topic, etc.

 - There were no filter options.

-- The articles could only be categorised by a single level of category.
+- The articles could only be categorized by a single level of category.
 As a long-time WordPress user, I'm used to being able to structure information into more complex hierarchies.
-For example, I wanted to create a top level category for each of our WordPress plugins, divided into 2 levels of sub-category.
+For example, I wanted to create a top-level category for each of our WordPress plugins, divided into 2 levels of sub-categories.
 Strangely, this wasn't possible with the hosted solutions we tested.

 Inferior support request forms